 Monday, October 20, 2008

-"Waiting For Fluffy" an interview with Peter Sollett, director of Nick & Norah's Infinite Playlist.
-Track 3
+"Waiting For Fluffy," an Interview with Peter Sollett, Director of Nick and Norah's Infinite Playlist: Track Three

 I think this is one of the first times I've seen gay teens in a film who are completely comfortable with their sexuality and the straight characters take that as a given.